Gasta88/lottery_udac/README.md

 ![image info](./imgs/multi-START.png)

+A data dictionary is available [in the repository](data-dictionary.xlsx)

 ### Main design

 The database `lotterydb` holds information about bookings and user events, such as registrations and logins.